zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-graalvm-intro/tutorial/graalvm-on-arm.md

     2021-03-05 18:11:40.758  INFO 3704 --- [           main] o.s.b.w.embedded.tomcat.TomcatWebServer  : Tomcat started on port(s): 8080 (http) with context path ''
     2021-03-05 18:11:40.783  INFO 3704 --- [           main] o.s.s.petclinic.PetClinicApplication     : Started PetClinicApplication in 13.846 seconds (JVM running for 14.906)
     ```
    The application starts in about 14 seconds.
 As you can see, GraalVM contains a full JDK and can be a drop-in replacement for your existing JVM.

    To learn more about the optimization flags available to GraalVM, see the documentation [here](https://docs.oracle.com/en/graalvm/enterprise/20/docs/reference-manual/jvm/Options/)

-## Building blazing fast Native Images
+## Build Blazing Fast Native Images

 GraalVM can create self-contained executable binaries from your Java applications, which can run incredibly fast.
 The GraalVM ahead-of-time compilation of your Java code processes all application classes, dependencies, and runtime libraries, and removes the overhead and footprint of a JVM itself.
 However, some advanced language features, such as runtime proxies and reflection, require additional configuration.
 Many microservice Java frameworks, such as  [Micronaut](https://micronaut.io), [Helidon](https://helidon.io) and [Quarkus](https://quarkus.io) support building native images immediately.